-This paper is organized as follows.
+This article is organized as follows.
 In Section 2, we review some related work on tangible user interfaces for the automatic assembly of virtual objects, and we recall some automatic assembly techniques.
-In Section 3, we present the set-up of our ArcheoTUI system.
+In Section 3, we present the setup of our ArcheoTUI system.
 In Section 4 we describe the involved software.
-In Section 5 and 6 we present two user studies, before we conclude and show directions for future work in Section 7.
+In Sections 5 and 6 we present the two user studies, before we conclude and show directions for future work in Section 7.

-2. STATE OF THE ART
+2. STATE-OF-THE-ART